Why does a better inventory forecast increase profits? Simply put, poor demand forecasting = higher carrying costs.

 Look at inventory at the SKU level and sales channel… is it coming from Nordstrom, a retailer, your website, or another reseller?

 This becomes especially important for any ecommerce shop that uses third-party logistics (3PL) providers.
 For example, another company has warehouse space, so your product is sent straight there.
 That way you don’t have to have your own.
 Orders come through your website, then go straight to the 3PL provider to fulfill and ship orders.
+This is a great way to lower your landed cost.

 Some use multiple 3PL locations to fulfill from different parts of the country or world, so managing and forecasting inventory by location becomes even more important.
 Having this information is key to make sure you’re only restocking the warehouses that are forecast to have high inventory turnover for that location.